-Based on no-action letters issued by the Staff of the Securities and Exchange Commission, we classify our investment in residential mortgage loans as qualifying real estate assets, as long as the loans are "fully secured" by an interest in real estate.
+Based on no-action letters issued by the Staff of the Securities and Exchange Commission we classify our investment in residential mortgage loans as qualifying real estate assets, as long as the loans are "fully secured" by an interest in real estate.
 That is, if the loan-to-value ratio of the loan is equal to or less than 100%, then we consider the mortgage loan a qualifying real estate asset.
 We do not consider loans with loan-to-value ratios in excess of 100% to be qualifying real estate assets for the 55% test, but only real estate-related assets for the 80% test.

-We also consider RMBS such as certificates issued or guaranteed by Fannie Mae, Freddie Mac or Ginnie Mae that represent the entire beneficial interest in the underlying pool of mortgage loans, or Agency Whole Pool Certificates, to be qualifying real estate assets.
+We also consider RMBS such as agency whole pool certificates to be qualifying real estate assets.
+An agency whole pool certificate is a certificate issued or guaranteed by Fannie Mae, Freddie Mac or Ginnie Mae that represents the entire beneficial interest in the underlying pool of mortgage loans.
 By contrast, an agency certificate that represents less than the entire beneficial interest in the underlying mortgage loans is not considered to be a qualifying real estate asset for purposes of the 55% test, but constitutes a real estate-related asset for purposes of the 80% test.

-We treat our ownership interest in pools of whole loan RMBS, in cases in which we acquire the entire beneficial interest in a particular pool, as qualifying real estate assets based on no-action positions of the Staff of the Securities and Exchange Commission.
+We will treat our ownership interest in pools of whole loan RMBS, in cases in which we acquire the entire beneficial interest in a particular pool, as qualifying real estate assets based on no-action positions of the Staff of the Securities and Exchange Commission.
 We generally do not expect our investments in CMBS and other RMBS investments to constitute qualifying real estate assets for the 55% test, unless such treatment is consistent with guidance of the Staff of the Securities and Exchange Commission.
 Instead, these investments generally will be classified as real estate-related assets for purposes of the 80% test.
 We do not expect that our investments in CDOs or other ABS will constitute qualifying real estate assets.
-We may, however, treat our equity interests in a CDO issuer that we determine is a "majority owned subsidiary" and that is exempt from 1940 Act registration under Section 3(c)(5)(C) of the 1940 Act as qualifying real estate assets, real estate-related assets, and miscellaneous assets in the same proportion as the assets in such CDO are qualifying real estate assets, real estate-related assets and miscellaneous assets.
+We may, however, treat our equity interests in a CDO issuer that we determine is a "majority owned subsidiary" and that is excluded from 1940 Act regulation under Section 3(c)(5)(C) of the 1940 Act as qualifying real estate assets, real estate related assets, and miscellaneous assets in the same proportion as the assets in such CDO are qualifying real estate assets, real estate related assets and miscellaneous assets.
 We may in the future, however, modify our treatment of such CDO equity to conform to guidelines provided by the Staff of the Securities and Exchange Commission.
-See "Business-Operating and Regulatory Structure-1940 Act Exemption" for further information concerning our reliance on the Section 3(c)(5)(C) exemption from 1940 Act registration.
+See "Business - Operating and Regulatory Structure - 1940 Act" for further information concerning our reliance on the Section 3(c)(5)(C) exclusion from 1940 Act regulation.